 CURRENT COLLABORATIONS

 As a part of the recent state-of-the-art renovation of the Huey P. Long Field House, BROC generously donated essential equipment for research labs, as well as named the Baton Rouge Orthopaedic Clinic Classroom.
-The sponsorship provides much-needed funds to further the SOK mission of developing students who graduate to then advance their understandings of physical activity, sport, and health to optimize the quality of life for diverse populations.
+The sponsorship provides much-needed funds to further the SOK mission of developing students who graduate and advance the fields of sport and health, optimizing quality of life for diverse populations.

 Photo of Kathy Hill, Roland Mitchell, Stephen Etheredge, Jessica Sanches, Trey Williamson, and Melinda Solmon